Wanted sa Radyo: Format

 The show investigates and exposes cases of abuse, dishonesty, exploitation, and family disputes ("Sumbong at Aksyon"), as well as recognizes ordinary people who return items of value that they find in their course of work ("Solian ng Bayan").
 The show regularly emphasizes Tulfo's no-nonsense approach and interrogation, sometimes laced with profanity.

-The most common feature of the show is "Sumbong at Aksyon", where complainants tell Tulfo about their situation and seek assistance to resolve it.
-Tulfo puts the other party on the air to get their side of the story and encourages both parties to talk to each other in the air.
-Tulfo may occasionally conclude that the complainant is the one who committed something wrong and, as such, may refuse further assistance; in rare cases, Tulfo himself may even take action against the complainant (e.g. refer him/her to the police and file charges) if warranted.
-After hearing both sides of the story, Tulfo may contact someone in a position (e.g. high-ranking police officials or social workers) to further assist the aggrieved party.
-An average of four sets of complainants are featured during the show.
-If a complainant's conversation with the other party is quite lengthy and time is about to run out, they may be asked to continue it off-air.
+The most common feature of the show is "Sumbong at Aksyon," where complainants share their situation with Tulfo and seek assistance.
+Tulfo contacts the other party to get their side and encourages both parties to discuss the issue on air.
+Occasionally, Tulfo concludes that the complainant is at fault and may refuse further assistance.
+In rare cases, he may take action against the complainant, such as referring them to the police and filing charges.
+After hearing both sides, Tulfo may contact relevant authorities, like high-ranking police officials or social workers, to assist the aggrieved party.
+The show typically features four sets of complainants, and lengthy discussions may be continued off-air if time runs out.

 The final show of each month begins with an awarding ceremony featuring people who returned items to their owners in the "Solian ng Bayan" segments aired throughout the month.
 The awardees receive a medal, plaque, cash reward, and items from the sponsors; these are in addition to the cash reward and items received during the "Solian ng Bayan" segment in which they appeared.

 Internet and social media

 On July 4, 2016, Wanted sa Radyo launched a website entitled "Raffy Tulfo in Action", which features the cases featured in WSR and also cases in the spin-off segment Itimbre Mo kay Tulfo on Aksyon sa Tanghali and Idol in Action.
 The show's video feed is simulcast over Radyo5's Facebook page and a copy of the day's show is also posted on the "Raffy Tulfo in Action" YouTube channel.
-The social media accounts contain video clips that feature how some of the cases were resolved as well as how the off-air conversations between the parties have gone.
+The social media accounts contain video clips that feature how some of the cases were resolved, as well as how the off-air conversations between the parties have gone.

-Wanted sa Radyo segments

-"Accomplishment Report" - about Wanteds cases that went through successfully.

-"Aksyon sa Text" - complaints and actions that came from texters/callers.

-"Huwarang Pulis" - a monthly segment honoring honest policemen.

-"Sumbong at Aksyon" - a segment featuring walk-in complaints and on-the-spot solutions.

-"Solian ng Bayan" - a segment where lost items are returned by finders.
-The rule is that if the lost items remain unclaimed by the end of 1 month, they can be kept by finders.
-And every month, they honor chosen honest finders, giving them plaques and additional rewards.

-"Wanted Update" - Wanteds cases that are still ongoing.

-"Wanted Netizens" - posts by netizens who reacted accordingly.